Compensating differential: The theory

-Employment Benefits
+Employment benefits

 Employees who receive employment benefits, like health insurance, are trading in higher wages for better benefits because the benefits are valuable to the employee and offered at a lower rate through their employer, compared to outside vendors.
 On the contrary, if an employer offers a health insurance plan with low coverage that is not attractive to employees, the wages at the firm will likely not be reduced due to the low participation in the health insurance plan.
 In this scenario, employees would prefer to receive higher wages and lower quality benefits.
-Transitioning the firm’s expenses from wages to health insurance coverage allows the employees to receive quality health insurance by forgoing the option to get paid higher wages.
+Transitioning the firm's expenses from wages to health insurance coverage allows the employees to receive quality health insurance by forgoing the option to get paid higher wages.
 Similar to the ideology of compensating wage differential where employees receive higher wages at undesirable/risky jobs and lower wages at safe/desirable jobs, receiving several employee benefits results in lower monetary compensation.

-Hedonic Wage Function
+Hedonic wage function

 The hedonic wage function represents the assumption that employees maximize their utility in job selection to a budget constraint outlined by the labor market.
 The hedonic wage function graphically displays the compensating wage differential between a firm and its employees.
-The function’s slope represents the best fit line going through the indifference curves, representing wages and the probability of injury while at work.
+The function's slope represents the best fit line going through the indifference curves, representing wages and the probability of injury while at work.
 The function is upward sloping due to the parallel relationship between wages and the undesirable qualities of a job; the more undesirable the job is, the higher the wages employees are compensated for working at the company.
 The mean and variance of the function vary based on the data, whether the data is firm-level or employee-level data.
-The equilibrium of the hedonic wage function between employee wages and non-wage-related attributes for a particular job argues there is a minimal correlation to workers’ preferences.
+The equilibrium of the hedonic wage function between employee wages and non-wage-related attributes for a particular job argues there is a minimal correlation to workers' preferences.